nyx-project/vyhub-documentation/docs/guide/ban.md

 You can assign a maximum ban length to groups.
 A user can then only create bans of the length the `maximum ban length` property of the group with the highest permission level.

+## Website Bans

+Players can be banned from your VyHub website as well.
+Just add them to the `Banned (Website)` group.
+The group prevents users from using the shop, creating tickets and posting in the forum.
+The 3 relevant negative properties are `shop_use`, `ticket_create`, `forum_post`.